-For many years, the drummer helped some of the tom musicians create incredible music.
+For many years, the best drummers helped some of the tom musicians create incredible music.
 Carlton Barrett was not just a drummer; he was also an inventor who came up with different styles of delivering top-notch musical sounds.

 His drumming style makes listeners feel as though he was simply talking to the drums, and they were reacting to the order.
 This way, he was able to create a unique signature that has been since emulated

 Reggae is among the hardest genre to drum for.
 If you list some of the most popular musicians like Wailers and Bob Marley, he worked with all of them and in their solo bands, delivering excellent results.
 Barret came up with a “one-drop” music signature, which was very popular with these bands.

 Through his efforts, therefore, the drummer was able to make a lot of changes in the industry.
 Every time he was behind the sticks, he came up with new styles and innovative ideas.